Shadows Over Loathing

 “I have so many other games that are poorly optimized trash in terms of using computer resources.”

-Overall, the game's stability is commendable, particularly on the Steam Deck, where it runs smoothly with a solid six hours of battery life.
-While players encountered minor challenges during gameplay and puzzle-solving, there were no significant issues or glitches reported.
+Overall, the game's stability is praised, particularly for its performance on the Steam Deck, where it runs smoothly with a solid six hours of battery life.
+While there are minor challenges in gameplay and puzzle-solving, players report no significant issues or glitches.

 “It's pretty darn good; it runs great on the Steam Deck with 6 hours of battery life.”